sreesanpd/google-filestore-backup-kubernetes-cronjobs/README.md

 This project aims to create scheduled backup of Google Cloud Filestore contents to Google Cloud Storage (GCS) buckets at regular intervals.
 It also replicates the contents of Google Filestore instances in one location to Filestore instance another location at scheduled intervals for the disaster recovery (DR) purposes.
 It uses kubernetes cronjobs to schedule the backup.

+I have now splitted the functionality into two containers.
+The backup of filestore contents to GCS bucket will be done by 'filestore-gcs-backup' cronjob and the replication of primary filestore to secondary filestore will be done by 'filestore-sync' cronjob.
+This will enable us to configure the backup and replication at different frequencies.
+For example, backup to GCS needs to be done once per day while replication can be done, say, every 3 hours based on the RPO requirement.

 This would be an ideal solution if you are using Filestore instances as storage volumes for your kubernetes containers in Google Kubernetes Engine (GKE).
 Currently, backup and snapshot features for filestore are in [alpha](https://cloud.google.com/sdk/gcloud/reference/alpha/filestore/backups) and it didn't meet our use case.
 So I ventured out to create my own solution inspired from Benjamin Maynard's [kubernetes-cloud-mysql-backup](https://github.com/benjamin-maynard/kubernetes-cloud-mysql-backup) solution.

 ## Environment Variables